machyve/xhyve/README.md

     $ xhyve -h

+See below for steps to boot various OSs

-What is bhyve?
+What is *bhyve*?
 --------------

-bhyve is the FreeBSD hypervisor, roughly analogous to KVM + QEMU on Linux.
-It has a focus on simplicity and being legacy free.
+*bhyve* is the FreeBSD hypervisor, roughly analogous to KVM + QEMU on Linux.
+It has a focus on simplicity.

 It exposes the following peripherals to virtual machines: